 Entre Cielos – Argentina

 Talk about one impressive vineyard getaway!
-In the shadow of the snow-capped Andes Mountains and nestled among the vines of Malbec grapes, Entre Cielos is a sleek wine hotel and spa bringing guests closer to nature and themselves.
+In the shadow of the snow-capped Andes Mountains and nestled among the vines of Malbec grapes of Mendoza, Argentina, Entre Cielos is a sleek wine hotel and spa bringing guests closer to nature and themselves.
 Spend your days here sipping wine and taking in the gorgeous view or trying out the vinotherapy treatments at the six-stage circuit hammam spa.

 Coulibri Ridge – Dominica